dzasti/Bank-app/README.md

 - /
 - /ALL

-All the endpoints return list consisted of customers with their first and last name, id, number of transactions, transactions fee value and transactions last date
+All the endpoints return list consisted of customers with their first and last name, id, number of transactions, transactions fee value and transactions last date.
+To check inserted transactions go to http://localhost:8081/db/provisions/transactionWithFee